-Let $p_1:E\to M$ be the universal covering over $G$ (see Example \ref{ExaUnivesal}) and let $p_2:F\to M$ be the covering space over $G$ corresponding to the kernel $\textnormal{ker}(\xi)\subset H_1(G,\mathbb{Z})$, after mapping it to $\Pi_1(G,x_0)$ by using the Hurewicz $G$-homomorphism (see Proposition \ref{Covering}).
-These covering spaces give rise to the action groupoids $E\rtimes G\rr E$ and $F\rtimes G\rr F$ which are also \'etale and proper.
-By viewing at the groupoid homology with local coefficients in $\mathcal{M}_\xi$ as the groupoid equivariant homology described in Proposition \ref{EilenbergProp} we get isomorphisms among the total chain complexes
+Let $p_1:E\to M$ be the universal covering over $G$ (see Example \ref{ExaUnivesal}) and let $p_2:F\to M$ be the covering space over $G$ corresponding to the kernel $\textnormal{ker}(\xi)\subset H_1(G,\mathbb{Z})$, after mapping it to $\Pi_1(G,x_0)$ by using the Hurewicz $G$-homomorphism, see Proposition \ref{Covering}.
+These covering spaces give rise to the action groupoids $E\rtimes G\rr E$ and $F\rtimes G\rr F$.
+By viewing at the total groupoid homology with local coefficients in $\mathcal{M}_\xi$ as the total groupoid equivariant homology described in Proposition \ref{EilenbergProp} we get isomorphisms among the total chain complexes